-EDU 0350 PRIN./PRACTICES SECONDARY EDUCATION Credits: 3
+EDU 0350 - PRIN./PRACTICES SECONDARY EDUCATION Credits: 3

 This is a study of the history of secondary education and an assessment of current practices, classroom management, academic diversity, and adolescent behavior, both typical and atypical.
 Emphasis will be placed on development of the skills necessary to teach Culturally Diverse Students, Regular Education Students, Special Needs Students, and Gifted Students.
-Requirements: None.
-Prerequisites: EDU 0200, EDU 0201 and EDU 0230 Offered: Upon rotation.
+Requirements: Pre-Education/Education Major Prerequisites: EDU 0201 Offered: Upon rotation.

-EDU 0355 PRIN/PRAC WRKG ENG LANG LEARNERS Credits: 3
+EDU 0355 - PRIN/PRAC WRKG ENG LANG LEARNERS Credits: 3

 This is a basic course intended to provide students with the fundamentals of providing effective classroom instruction to students who are not native English speakers.
 It will examine the controversy over bilingual education vs., English for Speakers of other Languages (ESL).
 Students will acquire an understanding of immersion instruction, the various levels of resource room instruction, and how the classroom teacher can support such programs.
 Significant time will also be devoted to exploring cultural diversity and ways for the classroom teacher to foster a classroom environment which is both respectful and inclusive.
-Requirements: None.
-Prerequisites: EDU 0200, EDU 0201 and EDU 0230 Offered: Upon rotation.
+Requirements: Pre-Education/Education Maior Prerequisites: EDU 0201 Offered: Upon rotation.

-METHODS CLINIC: SECONDARY SCIENCE --WORKING WITH CULTURALLY DIVERSE, REGULAR EDUCATION STUDENTS, LEARNING DISABLED STUDENTS, AND GIFTED STUDENTS
+EDU 0360 - METHODS CLINIC: SECONDARY SCIENCE --WORKING WITH CULTURALLY DIVERSE, REGULAR EDUCATION STUDENTS, LEARNING DISABLED STUDENTS, AND GIFTED STUDENTS Credits: 3

-This course is intended to prepare pre-service secondary science students in the development of instructional strategies based upon an understanding of adolescent behavior and PA Academic Standards.
+This course is intended to prepare preservice secondary science students in the development of instructional strategies based upon an understanding of adolescent behavior and PA Academic Standards.
 Students will be placed in a secondary classroom where they will study issues related to teaching pedagogy, classroom managements and safety.
 Requirements: None.
-Prerequisites: EDU 0230 Offered: Upon rotation.
+Prerequisites: EDU 0200 Offered: Upon rotation.

-METHODS CLINIC: SECONDARY ENGLISH --WORKING WITH CULTURALLY DIVERSE, REGULAR EDUCATION STUDENTS, LEARNING DISABLED STUDENTS, AND GIFTED STUDENTS Credits: 3
+EDU 0361 - METHODS CLINIC: SECONDARY ENGLISH --WORKING WITH CULTURALLY DIVERSE, REGULAR EDUCATION STUDENTS, LEARNING DISABLED STUDENTS, AND GIFTED STUDENTS Credits: 3

-This course is designed to introduce pre-service secondary English students to instructional processes, strategies, assessment practices, and classroom management.
+This course is designed to introduce preservice secondary English students to instructional processes, strategies, assessment practices, and classroom management.
 Students will be placed in two settings to plan units and lessons to meet the needs of all types of learners.
-Prerequisite: EDU-0200.
 Requirements: None.
-Prerequisites: EDU 0230
+Prerequisites: EDU 0200 Offered: Upon rotation.

-METHODS CLINIC: SECONDARY MATHEMATICS --WORKING WITH CULTURALLY DIVERSE, REGULAR EDUCATION STUDENTS, LEARNING DISABLED STUDENTS, AND GIFTED STUDENTS Credits: 3 This course is designed to assist preservice secondary mathematic students in the development of instructional strategies.
+EDU 0362 - METHODS CLINIC: SECONDARY MATHEMATICS -WORKING WITH CULTURALLY DIVERSE, REGULAR EDUCATION STUDENTS, LEARNING DISABLED STUDENTS, AND GIFTED STUDENTS Credits: 3

+This course is designed to assist preservice secondary mathematic students in the development of instructional strategies.
 Emphasis will be placed on current research and best practices that impact student learning and classroom instruction.
 Students will develop unit and lesson plan highlighting NCTM Standards and PA Academic Standards.
 Students will be place in a secondary math classroom where they will study issues related to instruction and management.
-Prerequisite: EDU-0200.
 Requirements: None.
-Prerequisites: EDU 0230 Offered: Upon rotation.
+Prerequisites: EDU 0200 Offered: Upon rotation.

-METHODS CLINIC: SECONDARY SOCIAL STUDIES AND/OR CITIZENSHIP --WORKING WITH CULTURALLY DIVERSE, REGULAR EDUCATION STUDENTS, LEARNING DISABLED STUDENTS, AND GIFTED STUDENTS Credits: 3
+EDU 0363 - METHODS CLINIC: SECONDARY SOCIAL STUDIES AND/OR CITIZENSHIP --WORKING WITH CULTURALLY DIVERSE, REGULAR EDUCATION STUDENTS, LEARNING DISABLED STUDENTS, AND GIFTED STUDENTS

 This course introduces pre-service secondary social studies and/or citizenship students to instructional strategies based upon an understanding of adolescent behavior and PA Academic Standards.
 Students will be placed in a secondary classroom where they will create lesson plans related to the PA Academic Standard.
-EDU-0200.
 Requirements: None.
-Prerequisites: EDU 0230 Offered: Upon rotation.
+Prerequisites: EDU 0200 Offered: Upon rotation.

-EDU 0365 PRACTICUM IN HIGH INCIDENCE DISABILITIES
+EDU 0365 - PRACTICUM IN HIGH INCIDENCE DISABILITIES Credits: 3

 This as an upper level course specifically intended for students who are in the later stages of preparation for certification as special education teachers.
 The course has two primary components: classroom sessions devoted to relevant areas in special education (e.g. student assessment, IEP creation and implementation, etc.) and participation in a true practicum with regularly scheduled time in a special education class during the entire semester.
-Requirements: None.
-Prerequisites: EDU 0280 and EDU 0365